roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 ## Upgrade NodeLocal DNSCache

-If you have installed NodeLocal DNSCache on the Add-ons page, you must upgrade NodeLocal DNSCache on the Add-ons page.
+If you have installed NodeLocal DNSCache on the Add-ons page, you must upgrade NodeLocal DNSCache on the same page.
 If you have installed NodeLocal DNSCache on the App Catalog page, you must uninstall the current version of NodeLocal DNSCache on the Helm chart page and install the latest version.

 **Upgrade NodeLocal DNSCache on the Add-ons page**